AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 What are GNAT runtimes?
 -------------------------

-* The :dfn:`runtime` is an embedded piece of software
+* The :dfn:`runtime` is an embedded library

+  - Executing at run-time
   - In charge of standard's library support...
   - ...including tasking